frederic-perez/AmE-dictionary/data/idioms.md

 __one-trick pony__ _n_ A person or thing considered as being limited to only one single talent, capability, quality, etc.
 __one-up (someone)__ To make a point of outdoing, outperforming, outclassing, etc., someone. _I hate telling stories around Jack because he always tries to one-up you with some fabulous anecdote of his own._
 __one’s other half__ :two::hammer:
+__only fair__ The right thing. _It’s only fair to tell him the truth._
 __oodles__ :dart::two: _slang_ A lot; a large amount or volume. _I’ll have oodles of time during my retirement, so I’m planning on taking up a hobby._
-__oomph__
+__oomph__ :two: _slang_ Power, vigor, or energy.
 __open (one’s) big mouth__ To say something that is meant to be a secret; to say something in an indiscreet, noisy, or boorish manner. _Why did you have to open your big mouth about my crush on Tommy?
 Why couldn’t you just keep it between us?_
 __open (one’s) eyes__ __1__ To see or realize the truth about something. __2__ To cause one to see or realize the truth about something.
 __open a can of worms__ :two: To create a situation that will cause a lot of problems.
 __open letter__ A letter addressed to a specific, usually prominent person and published for anyone to read.
 It is often done as an act of protest. _If you’re so unhappy with our mayor, why don’t you write an open letter?_
 __open mike__
+__open question__
+__open season (on someone or something)__
 __open sesame__
 __open the floodgates__
 __open to question__
+__orbiter__ In James Ellroy’s novels, “orbiter” is a term used to describe someone who is on the periphery or fringes of a criminal organization or network.
+It’s someone who is not a central player or a key decision-maker, but who is still involved in the criminal activity in some way, perhaps as a lookout, a messenger, or a low-level enforcer.
 __other than (something)__ :six: (other than that) Besides or excluding something. _Other than having a view of the parking lot, his apartment is great._ _Other than that, blah blah blah._
 __otherwise known as__ Used to indicate a different name that people know or that a person uses. _France’s King Louis XIV, otherwise known as the Sun King._
 __otherworldly__
-__ouch__ :dart:
+__ouch__ :dart::two: __2__ An acknowledgement of some disappointment or unpleasantness. _A: “I’m pretty bummed—I studied all weekend, and I only got a C.” B: “Ooh, ouch.”_
 __out (of) the (starting) gate__ :two: At or from the very starting position. _Out the gate, the company’s latest video game console has proven wildly popular._
 __out and about__ :two::hammer:
 __out of (one’s) gourd__
 __out of (one’s) hair__ No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
-__out of (one’s) shell__ Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._
+__out of (one’s) shell__ :two: Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._
 __out of character__ :two::hammer:
+__out of curiosity__ A phrase that is used to indicate that a person is asking a question or seeking information out of a genuine desire to know more about something, rather than for any specific or practical purpose.
 __out of date__
 __out of harm’s way__
 __out of house and home__ Evicted; no longer having a place to live. _If my wife loses her job like so many of her co-workers, we’ll be out of house and home for sure._